graeme-lockley/tutorial-azure-aca/README.md

 A tutorial in deploying an Azure container app in a multitude of languages.

-I have wanted to make this tutorial a little more useful for me in that I am combining multiple containers and multiple languages into this solution.
+I have wanted to make this tutorial a little more useful for me by combining multiple containers and multiple languages into this solution.

 ## Context